 In the above configuration, each task is in its own phase.
 Therefore, this is a very defensive configuration which executes all tasks sequentially.

-It can be better arranged by using the Group tasks into phases by component type action:
+It can be better arranged by using the action Group tasks into phases by component type:

 This will group each of the extractors, transformations and writers into their own phase to follow the common ETL scheme.
 Then Save the orchestration.
 If you do not have all the tasks set up at the moment, it does not matter.
 You can safely continue with the next steps.
 When done configuring the tasks, go back to the orchestration setting.

 In the orchestration detail, you can now see some tasks configured.
-Run the orchestration manually to test everything works smoothly; click on the Play button in the top right corner and select the tasks you want to run.
+Run the orchestration manually to test if everything works smoothly; click on the Run Orchestration button in the top right corner and select the tasks you want to run.
 This creates a background job which executes all the tasks specified in the orchestration.
 Continue setting up the orchestration in the meantime.

-By clicking on Edit schedule, set the orchestration to run automatically at a given time.
+By clicking on the edit icon next to Schedule, set the orchestration to run automatically at a given time.

 It is recommended to also set up notifications.
-Click on Configure Notifications and then on Edit Notifications in the upper-right corner:
+Click on the Notifications edit button:

 Notifications are sent to selected email addresses.
 Set at least the error notification: enter your email address and click on the plus sign next to it.
 Repeat if you want to add another email address.
 Then click Save.

-When an orchestration is run manually, notifications will be sent only to the KBC user who runs the orchestration, not to those specified in Notifications.
+When an orchestration is run manually, notifications will be sent only to the Keboola Connection user who runs the orchestration, not to those specified in Notifications.

-Having mastered the automation process, proceed to the ad-hoc data analysis part of the Keboola Connection tutorial.
+Having mastered the automation process, you may proceed to the ad-hoc data analysis part of the Keboola Connection tutorial.